-MPCP schools do accept special needs students.
-According to a study by the SCDP, between 7.5 percent and 14.6 percent of students in the MPCP have disabilities that would qualify them for special education services in MPS.
+Schools participating in Wisconsin's school choice program do accept special needs students.
+According to a study by the SCDP, between 7.5 percent and 14.6 percent of students in the MPCP alone have disabilities that would qualify them for special education services in MPS.
 This compares to a rate of 19% in MPS.

 • 14.6% of the MPCP students from 2006-2010 were classified as participating in special education while in MPS.

 • 7.5% of all MPCP students were classified as having disabilities when the study used MPS administrator designations for students who spent any time in MPS and MPCP administrator designations for students who always remained in MPCP.